Bowdoin Remembers MLK's Historic Visit to Campus

 Audio of Martin Luther King Jr. at Bowdoin

-As part of Bowdoin’s observance of Martin Luther King Jr. Day and upcoming Black History Month, a recording of the speech can be heard on the Bowdoin website.
+As part of Bowdoin’s observance of Martin Luther King Jr. Day and upcoming Black History Month, a recording of the speech can be heard on the Bowdoin website during the month of February.

 “Most of the recordings were of Bowdoin’s Glee Club and Meddiebempsters so I was amazed (and a little incredulous) when I saw Martin Luther King, Jr.’s name scrawled on the back of one of the tape boxes,” Moseley recounted.